• Facebook

 The city is served by two airports, one international, Soekarno-Hatta International Airport (CGK), the other domestic, Halim Perdanakusuma Airport (HLP).
 Whilst Australia has regular direct flights to Jakarta, the main gateway for most Australians to Indonesia is through Denpasar, on the Island of Bali.

 Garuda and Qantas fly from Sydney directly to Jakarta around 4 times a week.
 Garuda fly from Melbourne and Perth directly 4 times a week.
-All other Australian cities access Jakrta indirectly.
+All other Australian cities access Jakarta indirectly.

 Bali